 Using microservices for cloud-based apps is the norm today.
 Distributed request tracing offers a huge advantage over the older, needle-in-a-haystack approach to tracking down the problems that could disrupt your services.

 If you’re responsible for a microservice-based system, equipping your enterprise with this powerful technology will optimize how you do your job.
-Try distributed tracing with Splunk Observability.
-Try it for free to get a real-time view of your tracing telemetry and start solving problems faster.
+Try distributed tracing with Splunk Observability to get a real-time view of your tracing telemetry and start solving problems faster.

 See an error or have a suggestion?
 Please let us know by emailing ssg-blogs@splunk.com.